What is Leverage?

 - Financial Leverage Ratio = Total Assets / Equity = 1,050 / 650 = 1.615x

 Company XYW Inc. reports a higher financial leverage ratio.
-It indicates that the company is financing a higher portion of their assets by using debt.
+This indicates that the company is financing a higher portion of its assets by using debt.

 Fixed operating expenses gives a company operating leverage, which magnifies the upside or downside of its operating profit.

 The income statement of Companies XYZ and ABC are the same.
 Company XYZ’s operating expenses are variable, at 20% of revenue.
 Company ABC’s operating expenses are fixed at $20.

 Which company will see a higher net income if revenue increases by $50?